faustuzas/ChessClient/README.md

 * SDL2_image
 * SDL2_net

-You can find makefile for Mac in the repo.
+Provided makefile is for Mac